Greszy/CollegeCollection/README.md

 ### 5. ProjectManagement

 ProjectManagement contains documentation for my Project Management class where I helped manage a team that worked on creating a web application.
 The plan was to create an inventory system for a small liqour store.
+While working on the web app we also had to prepare a series of reports that helped us manage the project.

 ### Video Walkthrough

-Here's a walkthrough of final report:
+Here's a walkthrough of the final report which consists of all the other reports prepared during different phases of the porject:

 <img src='ProjectManagement/FinalReport.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />